dokterdok/Continuity-Activation-Tool/README.md

 * [Article on the disabling OS security features and related risks (Cindori.org)](http://www.cindori.org/trim-enabler-and-yosemite)

 ### Changelog

+**v.2.0.1 - 2014.12.21**
+* Fixed: OS X version check typo corrected, which affected execution on case sensitive file systems ([#97](https://github.com/dokterdok/Continuity-Activation-Tool/issues/97))
+* Fixed: rare ioreg crash issue ([#100](https://github.com/dokterdok/Continuity-Activation-Tool/issues/100))
+* Fixed: running the script from the command line no longer kills Terminal when quitting ([#101](https://github.com/dokterdok/Continuity-Activation-Tool/pull/101))
+* Fixed: the ```-f | --forceHack``` command line option now correctly skips the Wi-Fi card device-id(s) injection check and Bluetooth blacklist check
+* Fixed: CAT utilities are now correctly detected when running the tool from the command line
+* Fixed: disk permissions repair is no longer silently skipped in some cases when forcing the activation

 **v.2.0.0 - 2014.12.14**
 * Added compatibility with many older Macs when using a USB Bluetooth 4.0 dongle (see chart).